asadian98/motornet-pro/docs/report.typ

 have shown promising results in a variety of domains.
 For this purpose, we used the #link("https://www.tensorflow.org/ agents")[TF-Agents] library in TensorFlow and packaged the MotorNet plant inside a custom TensorFlow Environment to make it compatible with TF-Agents.
 This was a logical choice given that MotorNet is also a TensorFlow-based library.
-While we will be using SAC as our baseline algorithm, we are also considering the approach proposed by @REDQ for future use.
-They have suggested an ensemble of $Q$-function models combined with in-target minimization as an improved method, which we will consider as a potential optimization, since this forward-engineering insight of using ensemble of actors also matches the concept of competing motor plans in sensorimotor neuroscience @CompetingPlans.
+While we will be using SAC as our baseline algorithm, we are also considering the approach proposed in REDQ @REDQ for future use.
+They have suggested an ensemble of $Q$-function models combined with in-target minimization as an improved method, which we will consider as a potential optimization, since this forward-engineering insight of using ensemble of value networks also matches the concept of competing motor plans in sensorimotor neuroscience @CompetingPlans.
 SAC being a model-free algorithm, means that it does not require a physical model of the environment.
 However, it does use a value network which can be seen as a learned abstraction of the environment's dynamics, detached from its physicality, but nonetheless being